JalaliLabUCLA/phycv-cuda/README.md

 Other Usages:

-- To enable object detection, add `-d` flag to the command
+- To enable object detection, add `-d` flag to the command.

-- To display timing information, add `-t` flag to the command
+- To display timing information, add `-t` flag to the command.

 - To enable `VEViD-Lite`, add `-l` flag to the command.